otsob/wmn4j/README.md

 ## Building the project

-WMNLib uses Maven and the project can be built as any Maven project.
+wmn4j uses Maven and the project can be built as any Maven project.
 Javadocs can be updated using the command _mvn javadoc:javadoc_.